strangerstudios/paid-memberships-pro/readme.txt

 10. Advanced settings for updating non-member messages, optionally show excerpts or filter content, use reCAPTCHA, and a Terms of Service checkbox.

 == Changelog ==
+= 3.2.2 - 2024-10-12 =
+* ENHANCEMENT: Added screen reader text to identify an empty header row on levels table output. #3161 (@kimcoleman)
+* BUG FIX: Fixed issue where some third party gateways were no longer cancelling subscriptions at the gateway when cancelled locally in WP/PMPro.
+If you were using a gateway that is not included with the core PMPro plugin, please double check all recent cancellations to make sure they were sync'd to your gateway.
+If not, you will have to cancel those subscriptions at the gateway manually. #3164 (@ideadude)

 = 3.2.1 - 2024-10-08 =
 * ENHANCEMENT: Improved the print styles for frontend pages. #3158 (@kimcoleman)
 * BUG FIX: Fixed an issue where payments would not complete when Stripe 3DS was triggered. #3157 (@dparker1005)